rickardlindberg/string-calculator-experiment/README.md

 you may test it against the spec.

 You are allowed to fix errors once.
 But only once.

+After completing this exercise, I would like you to answer the following
+question: **What was different in your coding process when you knew you couldn't test your code until you thought you were don?**

+## How to test?

 To be able to automatically test your program against the spec, it must read the string expression from stdin and write the number to stdout.
 The number